-Additionally, Light Grey Art Lab will be hosting an exhibition in the Minneapolis gallery space in coordination with the completion of the mini-thesis projects produced by the artists-in-residence during the summer of 2019.
+Additionally, Light Grey Art Lab will be hosting an exhibition in the Minneapolis gallery space in coordination with the completion of the projects produced by the artists-in-residence during the summer of 2021.

 As creative forces, we may be able to learn and be inspired by each other in ways we may never have before.